 With the help of a heroic teacher who introduced him to the Bible, Ron discovered Jesus Christ and finally found his voice.
 Now a celebrated public speaker, he reaches out to others who are in despair, sharing the hope that can only come from God.

 At one time, Casey Diaz was one of the most feared gang-bangers in downtown Los Angeles.
 After he was caught by the LAPD and locked up inside New Folsom Prison, a miraculous introduction to Jesus Christ changed everything for Casey—but put his life in mortal jeopardy.

-The Shot Caller released on April 2, 2019.
+Since its release in 2019, there have been more than 250 reviews on Amazon with 88 percent giving The Shot Caller a five-star rating.
 After Casey appeared on the Laura Ingraham Show on Fox News, the sales ranking shot up to #159!